tc39/notes/meetings/2019-10/october-2.md

 MB: For the current version of the proposal, we followed precedent from Error properties.

-LBR: I appreciate the consistency.
+LEO: I appreciate the consistency.
 The same thing happens with message for native errors.
 I've never seen this being a problem before.

 JHD: A lot of things in ES6 were changed to be accessors instead of data properties.
 Why not the message property?